Blueprint Series #2: Slack

 IVAN: That was two hours of fun that I had putting together some sort of automation so that I wouldn’t have to do the collection of timesheets myself.
 Actually, I think of that as the 'lazy bot."
 The payroll bot typically is a calendar entry on Google Calendar, and the bot itself is an integration with Slack by a company called Zapier.

 CHARLENE: There are hundreds of integrations on there for everything.
 It’s a really cool site to check out.

 CHARLENE: You know what we should talk about though?
-You know how dependent we are on Slack and Slack went down the other day, and the great mashing of teeth and the rending of flesh of what are we going to do?
+You know how dependent we are on Slack, and Slack went down the other day, and the great gnashing of teeth and the rending of flesh of What are we going to do?